 SHARING INFORMATION ABOUT CHILD PROTECTION AND GOOD PRACTICE WITH, CHILDREN, STAFF AND VOLUNTEERS

-It is the responsibility of the management to ensure that information is available to, and exchanged between all those involved in this organisation and its activities.
+It is the responsibility of the management to ensure that information is available to and exchanged between all those involved in this organisation and its activities.
 Some information is confidential and should only be shared on a strictly need-to-know basis.

 Children and young people

 Children and young people have a right to information, especially any information that could make life better and safer for them.
 ‘This is Creative Enterprise’ will act to ensure they have information about how, and with whom, they can share their concerns, complaints and anxieties.

 When sharing information, ‘This is Creative Enterprise’ personnel will be sensitive to the level of understanding and maturity, as well as to the level of responsibility, of the people with whom they are sharing.